 As the winter nights grow longer and temperatures drop, I like to remind myself of the hot summer days spent in the garden or travelling abroad.
 In this pot display the terracotta holds a rustic warmth that is complemented by the cool, monochromatic planting.
-Succulents are used throughout the entire display and reference their arid growing conditions, hopefully providing an uplifting contrast to the dark days of winter that will soon be upon us.
+Succulents are used throughout the entire display and reference their arid growing conditions, hopefully providing an uplifting contrast to the dark days of winter.

 You may also like

 - How to look after a dragon plant indoors

 - How not to kill your indoor plants this winter